romrawinjp/romrawinjp.github.io/content/artworks.md

 # Painting

 Picking up some brushes 🖌️ like Van Gogh!
 Started life-time for painting.

 ## Watercolor
 I almost forget how much I love to do watercolor since when I was a kid 😊.
 Glad I have time to do this.
-Understanding how water flow is always mesmerizing, I should do more often.
+Understand how water flow is always mesmerizing, I should paint it more often.

 <div class="row">
   <div class="column">